Skip to content

 One of the biggest pros of infinite banking is hidden in plain sight…literally.

-Ok, enough about all the pros of infinite banking.
-What about the cons of infinite banking, its downsides, and the fine print not everybody will tell you about?
+What about the cons of infinite banking, its downsides, and the fine print other agents won’t tell you about?

 Cons & Problems with Infinite Banking

-Limited Early Liquidity with Infinite Banking Life Insurance
+Limited Early Liquidity with Infinite Banking Life Insurance (from Costs)

 Infinite Banking life insurance should have high early cash value